 This works in a similar way to ultrasound, however, diathermy can be used to heat a larger area and also heats the deep muscles more effectively.
 On the downside, diathermy units are expensive and can only be used by one person at a time.

 Short Wave Diathermy uses

 - Muscle strains.

 - Ligament sprains.

 - Tendinopathies (e.g. Achilles)

 - Back or joint pain.

 The Contraindications

-Short Wave Diathermy should
+Short Wave Diathermy should not be used in the following circumstances:

-- Short Wave Diathermy should not be used in the following circumstances: Over metal implants such as pins and plates.
+- Over metal implants such as pins and plates.

-- Over metal implants such as pins and plateOn the chest of patients with pacemakers.
+- On the chest of patients with pacemakers.

 - Over the abdomen or back of a pregnant woman.

 - When infection is present.

 - Over open wounds.

 - Over cancerous tissue.